Skip to main content

 Concept of construction and expansion of the habitual residence

-For the purposes of the deduction, construction of a habitual residence is considered when the taxpayer directly pays the expenses derived from the execution of the works, or delivers amounts on account to the promoter thereof, provided that they are completed within a period of no more than four years from the beginning of the investment.
+For the purposes of the deduction, construction of a habitual residence is considered when the taxpayer directly pays the expenses derived from the execution of the works, or pays amounts on account to the promoter of the same, provided that they are completed within a period of no more than four years from the start of the investment.

 1. To calculate the four-year period, the following must be taken into account: